-The Health Practitioner Research Scheme, supported by the Allied Health Professions' Office of Queensland, is open to all professionals covered by the Health Practitioners and Dental Officers (Queensland Health) Certified Agreement (No.3) 2019.
+The Health Practitioner Research Scheme, supported by the Office of the Chief Allied Health Officer (OCAHO), is open to all health professionals covered by the Health Practitioners and Dental Officers (Queensland Health) Certified Agreement (No.4) 2022.
 It is a peer reviewed, merit based scheme, annually awarding funds to build research capacity within the health practitioner professions.

 The aims of the Health Practitioner Research Scheme (HPRS) are to:

-- add to the research expertise of Health Practitioner personnel in Queensland Health
+- build the research capacity and capability of the health practitioner workforce in Queensland Health

 - build and contribute to multidisciplinary research and health delivery partnerships and collaboration

 - provide opportunities for health practitioner researchers across the state

 - enhance the dissemination of research findings

 - enhance the translation of research into practice.

 HPRS 2023 Funding Round

 The HPRS 2023 funding round has closed and all applicants have been advised of the outcomes.
 Funding for the successful projects will be available from July 2023.